-Cornish hens are an out of the ordinatry entrée, perfect for any special occasion.
-A Valentine dinner for two or an Easter dinner for the family, a birthday celebration as well as an alternative meal for Christmas and Thanksgiving.
+Orange Glazed Cornish hens are an out of the ordinary entrée, perfect for any special occasion.
+So easy to prepare and so elegant on the plate!
+Cornish Hens are great for a Valentine dinner for two or an Easter dinner for the family, or a birthday celebration.
+And certainly Cornish Hens can replace the traditional Christmas and Thanksgiving turkey!.

 The history of the Cornish hen is interesting and fairly recent.
-A young Frenchwoman, Alphonsine Davis, moved to Paris where she worked in a cheese shop and a millenary shop.
+A young Frenchwoman, Alphonsine Davis, moved to Paris where she worked in a cheese shop and a millinary shop.
 Jacques Makowsky, a Jewish printer to Csar Nicholas II, escaped the Russian Revolution and fled to France where he met Alphonsine.
-They married in 1933 and escaped the Nazis by moving to New York in 1940.
-Jacques printed exquisite boxes for high end cosmetics and in 1946 retired to a large farm in Connecticut.
-There they raised African guinea hens, a delicacy prized by exclusive restaurants.
-A fire wiped out their flock in 1949.
+They married in 1933 and escaped the Nazis by moving to New York in 1940 where Jacques printed exquisite boxes for high end cosmetics.
+Later they moved to a large farm in Connecticut.
+They raised African guinea hens, a delicacy prized by exclusive restaurants.
+A few years later, fire wiped out their flock.
 It would take several years to bring production of these birds back to scale.
-They promised their customers a temporary solution.
-Alphonsine, by then known to friends and family as “Te” for her middle name of Therese, came up with the idea to breed game cocks from Cornwall in England with the common New England breed, Rock Island.
+Alphonsine came up with the idea to breed game cocks from Cornwall in England with the common New England breed, Rock Island.
 The result was a small heavy breasted bird that became so popular no one ever missed the guinea hens that it replaced.
 By the Mid-1950’s their farm was sending out 30,000 Rock Cornish hens a day.
 Talk about making lemonade from lemons!

 The birds are not fully Cornish nor are they always a hen.
 Gender doesn’t matter – only that the bird weigh 2.2 pounds or less.
 They can be a bit pricey, but watch for a sale to make the cost more reasonable.
 Servings are often based on one bird per person which would be about a pound of meat.
 Cutting the bird in half lowers the cost per serving, and makes the servings sizes more reasonable, too!
 I cut these in half along one side of the breast bone and the back bone, using a sharp knife.
 I patted the cut birds all over with a dry rub and then oven roasted them with a honey glaze.
 I don’t typically make gravy or sauces (to avoid the additional carbs) so I lined a jelly roll pan with aluminum foil before placing the roasting rack on top.
 I lost the drippings, but clean up was easy.